Creating environments in the Modernisation Platform

 In the Modernisation Platform, we define environments (AWS accounts) via a JSON file in the environments directory of the Modernisation Platform repository.

-When we recieve your request we will create a new JSON file and submit a pull request to the Modernisation Platform repository.
+When we receive your request we will create a new JSON file and submit a pull request to the Modernisation Platform repository.
 On merging the Modernisation Platform will automatically provision your environments.
 Each environment defined represents an AWS account, see the example below for more information.

 Requesting an environment

-To request a new environment, simply create an issue using the New Modernisation Platform Environment
+To request a new environment, simply create an issue using the New Modernisation Platform Environment template.

 This will ask you for the following information: